// Add the new slick-theme.css if you want the default styling

 I was inspired by the Bioinfomatics session.
 That is something I can see so many students being interested in.
 I also loved the time to collaborate with other mentors during different activities, especially the CS unplugged session. - Teacher

 A big thank you to our sponsors that make CodeCrush a reality.
 None of this would be possible without donors like you.
-By making a gift today, your support will help encourage girls to pursue their ambitions and give them the confidence to achieve their dreams.
+By making a gift today, your support will help encourage students to pursue their ambitions and give them the confidence to achieve their dreams.
 Want to support the Immersion Experience?
 Check out the options here.